Autobots-Visman/reinforcement-learning/README.md

 # Reinforcement Learning

 This is exploration into reinforcement learning with manipulators.
-W

-e're trying to build a modular environment to train RL-Based agents by providing a standard REST Based Interface to access multiple simulations environment based of Handy Maniupulators.
+We're trying to build a modular environment to train RL-Based agents by providing a standard REST Based Interface to access multiple simulations environment based of Handy Maniupulators.
 On the otherside, we're trying to design an agent that could learn and benefit from this environment setup.

 ![RL_Architecture](/doc/images/rl_idea_architecture.png "MarineGEO logo")